YanghaiCong/R-code/swirl/swirl-notes.md

 > "I" %p% "love" %p% "R!"

 #### 10: lapply and sapply

+Each of the Xapply functions will SPLIT up some data into smaller pieces, APPLY a function to each piece, then COMBINE the results.

+| The lapply() function takes a list as input, applies a function to each
+| element of the list, then returns a list of the same length as the original
+| one.
+Since a data frame is really just a list of vectors (you can see this
+| with as.list(flags)), we can use lapply() to apply the class() function to
+| each column of the flags dataset.

+> cls_list <- lapply(flags,class)

+The above command will reture a list containing the classes of each column in dataframe flags

+> as.character(cls_list)

+The above command will transform the list into a vector

+> cls_vect<-sapply(flags,class)

+The above command will return a "s"implied version the lapply function, in this case, it will be a vector

+> lapply(flag_colors,sum)

+> lapply(flag_colors,mean)

+The above two lines return lists

+> sapply(flag_colors,sum)

+> sapply(flag_colors,mean)

+The above two lines return vectors

+> shape_mat<-lapply(flag_shapes, range)

+The above line returns a list

+> shape_mat<-sapply(flag_shapes, range)

+The above line returns a matrix

+> unique_vals<-lapply(flags,unique)

+The above line returns a list

+> unique_vals<-sapply(flags,unique)

+The above line returns a matrix (the result cannot be further simplied)

+> lapply(unique_vals,function(elem) elem[2])

+The above line returns the second element in each row (the function is a self-defined function)

 #### 11: vapply and tapply

 #### 12: looking at Data
 #### 13: Simulation
 #### 14: Dates and Times